superbrothers/kubernetes-docs/kubectl_wait.md

 ### Examples

 ```
-  # Wait for the pod "busybox1" to contain the status condition of type "Ready".
+  # Wait for the pod "busybox1" to contain the status condition of type "Ready"
   kubectl wait --for=condition=Ready pod/busybox1

-  # The default value of status condition is true, you can set false.
+  # The default value of status condition is true; you can set it to false
   kubectl wait --for=condition=Ready=false pod/busybox1

-  # Wait for the pod "busybox1" to be deleted, with a timeout of 60s, after having issued the "delete" command.
+  # Wait for the pod "busybox1" to be deleted, with a timeout of 60s, after having issued the "delete" command
   kubectl delete pod/busybox1
   kubectl wait --for=delete pod/busybox1 --timeout=60s
 ```